xinwenfu/VChat_KSTET_Multi/README.md

 	<img src="Images/I15.png" width=600>

       * We can see there are nine possible `jmp esp` instructions in the essfunc dll that we can use, any should work.
 We will use the last one `0x625014E6`
-8. Use a program like [exploit3.py](./SourceCode/exploit3.py) to verify that this works.
+8. Modify your exploit program to reflect the [exploit3.py](./SourceCode/exploit3.py) script, we use this to verify that the 1jmp esp` instruction we chose works.

 	https://github.com/DaintyJet/VChat_KSTET_Multi/assets/60448620/1a188006-7304-4b1a-bc47-b651c4c8767b

-   1. Click on the black button highlighted below, enter in the address we decided in the previous step
+   1. Click on the black button highlighted below, and enter in the address we decided in the previous step.

 		<img src="Images/I16.png" width=600>

-   2. Set a breakpoint at the desired address (Right click)
+   2. Set a breakpoint at the desired address (Right click).

 		<img src="Images/I17.png" width=600>

-   3. Run the [exploit3.py](./SourceCode/exploit3.py) program till a overflow occurs (See EIP/ESP and stack changes), you should be able to tell by the black text at the bottom the the screen that says `Breakpoint at ...`.
+   3. Run the [exploit3.py](./SourceCode/exploit3.py) program till an overflow occurs (See EIP/ESP and stack changes), you should be able to tell by the black text at the bottom the the screen that says `Breakpoint at ...`.

 		<img src="Images/I18.png" width=600>

          * Notice that the EIP now points to an essfunc.dll address!
-	4. Once the overflow occurs click the *step into* button highlighted below
+	4. Once the overflow occurs click the *step into* button highlighted below.

 		<img src="Images/I19.png" width=600>